All of the 3-hour courses described below--except English 250 and 252--satisfy the general literature requirement of the core.

 Prof. Varholy, F 1:30‒2:20

 In this course, advanced English majors who are working on their capstone projects will develop and strengthen the skills they need for independent research.
 The syllabus for the course will be coordinated with the syllabus for English 480.
-Tasks and topics will include developing an annotated bibliography, honing library skills, reviewing citation formats, designing oral presentations appropriate to literary studies, and using critical discourse effectively.
+Tasks and topics will include engaging with literary criticism relevant to the capstone topic, discussing strategies for writing a long research paper, honing library skills, reviewing citation formats, designing oral presentations appropriate to literary studies, and using critical discourse effectively.
 There will be several writing workshops.
 This course is restricted to students who are completing the capstone requirement for the major.
 (Co-requisite: English 480)

-[*The following Capstone course will be taught by Prof. Davis in Spring 2014]
+[*The following Capstone course will be taught by Prof. Nowlin in Spring 2015]

 English 250.01 Introductory Creative Writing: Poetry